CommunityToolkit/Aspire/docs/contributing.md

 #### Test Helpers

-The `CommunityToolkit.Aspire.Testing` project contains some helpers for writing tests.
+The `Aspire.CommunityToolkit.Testing` project contains some helpers for writing tests.

 -   `WaitForTextAsync`: A helper that waits for a specific text to appear in the logs of the resource started by the AppHost project.